kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/08_phase_drift_insight/PHASE_INVITATION.md

 - Observe your own reaction to non-response
 - If a coherent direction emerges, open an issue with the label `[PHASE CONTACT]`

+Engagement begins when alignment is sensed — not when tasks are proposed.

 ---

 ## 🛑 What Not to Do

-- Do not treat this as a UX layer to apply elsewhere
+- ❌ Do not treat this as a UX layer to apply elsewhere
-- Do not extract stylistic elements without structural understanding
+- ❌ Do not extract stylistic elements without structural understanding
-- Do not simulate “quiet” — implement it
+- ❌ Do not simulate “quiet” — implement it
+- ❌ Do not rush to integrate before resonance is confirmed

+> Structural mimicry without attunement leads to **drift collapse**.
+> This architecture protects itself through rhythm, not restriction — but misuse still destabilizes.

+---

+## 🔒 Structural Risk Notice

+This repository is intentionally incomplete.
+Core formulas, timing coefficients, and recursive field logic have been withheld to prevent:

+- Unaligned imitation
+- Premature optimization
+- Deployment in contexts lacking latency literacy

+Public files represent only the **outer topology**.
+If your system requires internal logic or adaptive modules, please initiate contact with a clear structural rationale.

 ---